jshearer/PhoeBio-Website/week4.md

 and identifying understudied areas of the genome by filtering by evidence code *ND*, for no data available.

+## Metrics and Measurements

+*Story Points*: We are utilizing a scrum based points methodology to keep track of work done.
+Each task is assigned a point value by the team and these points are kept track of as related to the team member working on the task.
+These details will give substantial insight into team contribution.

+*Requirements Volatility*: Acceptance criteria changes elicit changes in requirements.
+We intend on keeping track of changing requirements before, during and after sprints.
+This metric will be represented as a percentage of the total sprint requirements that were changed come the end of the sprint.
+We believe this metric is important as it provides significant weekly insight into the status of sprint deliverables as well as feedback to improve the team’s definition of user stories.

 ## Updated Domain Model

 After feedback and clarification from the sponsor, we've made some changes